 Compared to their female counterparts, males have it relatively easy in terms maintaining standards and keeping up appearances.
 There’s a lot more consistency with expectations.
-From Paris to Milan, Sydney and New York – generally a good jaw line and toned physique is enough to get you across the line.
+From Paris to Milan, Sydney and New York – a good jaw line and toned physique tends to be enough to get you across the line.

 Yet nonetheless, it still takes work to maintain.
 So we sat down with three of our favourite male models to spill the beans on how they keep in shape.

 ‘Male models don’t need to be massive, if you bulk out you run the risk of losing clients’ says Oli Benz, ‘The hardest part is when you’re constantly on the move though.
 That’s why I centre my workouts around a mat; planks, push ups and lots of core work…something I can easily do at home and on the go.
 But generally I’m a pretty active person in the first place, as long as I eat right I can stay in shape just with basketball, surfing and golf.’

-Generally, when you speak to a lot of guys who model, they’re pretty blaze about it all.
-Mostly because they fell into the line of work and aren’t that fussed yet the one thing they all say is that when they do get booked on a big job (predominately where it requires them to be shirtless) they all up the anti.
+When you speak to a lot of guys who model though, they’re pretty blaze about it all.
+Mostly because they fell into the line of work and aren’t that fussed.
+Yet the one thing they all say is that when they do get booked on a big job (when it requires them to be shirtless) they all up the ante.
 More frequent, higher intensity workouts with a super clean diet.

 Speaking to Dougie Joseph he explains ‘I think if you do the same stuff every week your body gets used to it so it stops responding – it also gets super boring.
 There’s dudes out there that lift every day, their traps get so big that their neck becomes indistinguishable.’
 And I think most individuals would agree – no one wants to see a jacked up man on the catwalk or catalogue.
 It’s not really relatable nor is it very attractive.